TestableIO/System.IO.Abstractions/README.md

     catch (NotSupportedException ex)
     {
         // Assert
-        Assert.AreEqual("We can't go on together.
-It's not me, it's you.", ex.Message);
+        Assert.That(ex.Message, Is.EqualTo("We can't go on together.
+It's not me, it's you."));
         return;
     }